 Timber is generally divided into three categories, sawtimber, veneer, and pulpwood.
 Pulpwood is the lowest-grade product among the three, and in most cases it is the most abundant product in the forest, but what exactly is pulpwood, and what is it used for?
 Pulpwood traditionally refers to wood that is ground and processed into a fibrous pulp and used for papermaking, but it also refers to low-grade wood used for chips, energy, pellets, and engineered products.
 This can include wood used for firewood and wood converted into bio-diesel.
 In this article, we will dive into pulpwood, its characteristics, and all the products it is used for as well as its importance to the industry.
+You can also watch the video below to get an idea of the three main product classes and how they differ on the stump.

 What Kind of Trees Are Used as Pulpwood?